sonic-net/DASH/Documentation/doc-github-rules.md

 As the author, you submit the PR to a review phase.
 The PR can be approved or rejected.
 If approved, the proposed changes are merged into the original repository by the people that have the ability to do so.

 For more information, see [Creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

+If you use the Github desktop app, see [Creating an issue or pull request](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request).

 ## Tools